-The midterm exam will be held in class on Thursday, October 20th.
+The midterm exam will be held in class on Thursday, October 12th.
 The final exam will be cumulative and will take place during the scheduled exam period.
-Failure to write the midterm or exam will result in a grade of zero unless appropriate documentation is provided.
+Failure to write the

 GRADING CRITERIA: Please note that most universities will not accept your course for transfer credit IF your grade is less than C-.